Agnes of Bavaria (nun)

 Agnes of Bavaria (1335 – 11 November 1352) was a Bavarian nun from Munich and a member of the House of Wittelsbach.

 The daughter of Louis IV, Holy Roman Emperor, was brought up in a monastery of Clarissan nuns.
 She rejected a marriage with a nobleman chosen by her relatives and instead entered a cloister.
 Always sickly, Agnes died in 1352.
+The cause for her beatification was opened on 21 February 1705.